Signed in as:

 The argument could be made that for a government to be a Perfect Democracy, in the strictest sense of the term, all Politically Active Citizens must be well-educated, well-informed, and respectful of the rights of others.
 However, just as Locke pointed out that democracies act upon “the consent of the majority” because “it is impossible” to obtain the “the consent of every individual”, we may bestow the honorific of “Perfect Democracy” on a government where most of the citizens who choose to be politically active are well-educated, well-informed, respect the rights of others, and therefore, consistently govern in the common interest.

 Communication is vital within a broad-based grassroots movement.
 We are compiling a data base of pro-democracy activists and voters.
-To join the Pro-Democracy Movement, please provide your email address.
+To join the campaign to Make America a Perfect Democracy, please provide your email address.
 Your information will not be sold or shared.
-You will not receive emails soliciting financial contributions.
+You will not receive emails or text messages soliciting financial contributions.

 The material on this website is adapted from a soon to be published book: Government by the People: Perfecting Democracy in the 21st Century by Winston Apple.